 San Diego was chosen as the seminary’s location because it is a community of ethnic diversity, burgeoning growth, enormous spiritual need, a large concentration of military personnel, and proximity to Mexico – factors offering unlimited opportunities for cross-cultural ministry experiences.

 Increasing enrollment over the years resulted in the need to expand Bethel Seminary San Diego’s original 20,000-square-foot campus facilities.
 Construction on a 14,000-square-foot addition began in 2012 and was completed in December of that year.
 This expansion included a new 380-seat auditorium, additional classrooms, offices, a larger student center, and the ability to offer more diverse programming.

-Currently, 300 women and men study at the San Diego campus.
-These students represent a wide range of ages, ministry and vocational experience, cultural and denominational backgrounds, with undergraduate degrees from colleges and universities across the country and around the world.
+The student body represents a wide range of ages, ministry and vocational experience, cultural and denominational backgrounds, with undergraduate degrees from colleges and universities across the country and around the world.
 While some students enter seminary immediately following college graduation, others come to seminary in the midst of a career change, sensing God’s call to ministry later in life.
 Bethel Seminary San Diego welcomes such differences and the enrichment they bring to the community.

 Southern California is a unique place, offering wonderful climate and geography as well as many enviable recreational opportunities.
 It is a region characterized by energetic innovation, frequently giving birth to trends that preview the future of the country and the world.